Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 Improve Physical Appearance

-As I said above, you want that ripped wide v-tapped look?
+As I said above, do you want that ripped wide v-tapped look?
 This exercise will help you get there.

 This exercise is also excellent for toning up the muscles in your upper back to create a chiseled grainy look.